Lambda functions (also known as arrow functions) are a syntax for declaring anonymous functions in a concise and expressive way.

 Callbacks and events

-Another frequent use of lambda functions is to be used as callbacks or event handlers.
+Another common use of lambda functions is to be used as callbacks or event handlers.
 Here is a simple example in JavaScript that shows how to use a lambda function as a click handler on a button:

 const button = document.getElementById('myButton');